kaanhar/day-trader/README.md

 # 🤖 AI Crypto Trading Bot

-This is a fully autonomous, self-learning crypto trading bot that uses machine learning, technical indicators, and real-time market data to simulate (and optionally execute) trades on Binance.
+This is a fully autonomous, self-learning crypto trading bot that uses machine learning, technical indicators, and real-time market data to simulate trades on Binance.

 ---